Learn what is BMW Active/Inactive Steering and what are the most common problems with active/inactive steering.

 What is BMW Active Steering?

-BMW active steering makes your BMW easier to steer at low speed and more stable at highway speeds.
+BMW active steering makes your BMW easier to steer at low speeds and more stable at highway speeds.
 Active steering makes it easier to turn the wheel when parking or turning at low speed.
-On the highway, it decreases the response, so you don't drift with small movements of the steering wheel.
+On the highway, it decreases the response, so you don’t drift with small movements of the steering wheel.

 At highway speed, the Active Steering system adjusts the steering ratio to become less responsive.

 This helps to make the vehicle more stable at highway speed.
 Even a small steering wheel movement can cause the car to change lanes in cars without active steering.
 BMWs with active steering adjust the steering so that small movements don’t have as much of an impact on the front wheel.

 Active Front Steering (AFS) or Active Steering (AL) first appeared in the BMW 5 series in 2003 and has had many improvements.